 Then spin the greens dry in a salad spinner.
 It’s important to make sure the greens are quite dry, without water still clinging to them.

-Bag them in single serving size Ziploc bags and then squeeze the air from the bag.
-Seal them and put them in the freezer.
+Pack them in single serving size Ziploc bags or other freezer bag and then squeeze the air from the bag.
+Seal them, label them as to the contents and put them in the freezer.

 That’s it – that’s all there is to freezing leafy greens.
 Easy, right?